pravega/pravega/documentation/src/docs/pravega-concepts.md

 of the Stream.
 Tail reads corresponding to recently written Events are immediately delivered to readers.
 Some Readers will read from earlier parts or history of the Stream (called **catch-up reads**).
 The application developer has control over the Reader's start position in the Stream.

-- **Position:** A concept in Pravega, that represents where in a Stream a Reader is currently located.
+- **Position:** Abstraction that represents where in a Stream a Reader is currently located.
 The position object can be used as a recovery mechanism by replacing the failed Reader by a new Reader by restoring the last saved successful read position.
 Using this pattern of persisting position objects, applications can be built guaranteeing exactly once Event processing by handling the Reader failure.

 - **ReaderGroups:** Readers are organized into ReaderGroups.
-A ReaderGroup is a named collection of Readers, which together performs parallel read Events in a given Stream.
+A ReaderGroup is a named collection of Readers, which together perform parallel reads from a given Stream.
 When a Reader is created through the Pravega data plane API, the developer includes the name of the ReaderGroup associated with it.
 Pravega guarantees that each Event published to a Stream is sent to exactly one Reader within the ReaderGroup.
-There could be one or more Reader in the ReaderGroup and there could be many different ReaderGroups simultaneously reading from any given Stream.
+There could be one or more Readers in the ReaderGroup and there could be many different ReaderGroups simultaneously reading from any given Stream.

 A ReaderGroup can be considered as a "composite Reader" or "distributed Reader", that allows a distributed application to read and process Stream data in parallel.
-A large amount of Stream data can be consumed by a coordinated fleet of Readers in a ReaderGroup.
+A large amount of Stream data can be consumed by a coordinated group of Readers in a ReaderGroup.
 For example, a collection of Flink tasks processing Stream data in parallel using ReaderGroup.

 For more details on the basics of working with Pravega Readers and Writers, please see [Working with Pravega: Basic Reader and
 Writer](basic-reader-and-writer.md#working-with-pravega-basic-reader-and-writer).